 (--end AI generated post. begin actual written comments by me--)

 Why bother reading anything if it could be generated with no more thought than a single sentence prompt, especially when no one is carefully fact-checking the output?
 How do we trust what we see?
-Why bother to create art if it just becomes fodder for re-sampling and distribution without compensation?
-It is a daunting place for us to be as artists right now.
+Why bother to create art if it just becomes fodder for machine learning, allowing the creation of iterative works without permission or compensation?
+It is a daunting time and place for artists right now.

 I still believe that something genuinely authored by human creativity will always resonate with us in a way that an algorithm will never match.
 At least, I hope so.